saspy-bffs/wuss-2024-python-how/README.md

-# wuss-2024-python-how
+# [Under construction]
-Materials from a 2024 Western Users of SAS Software (WUSS) 90-minute Hands-on Workshop
+This repo will contain materials for a future Hands-on Workshop to be presented at the 2024 Western Users of SAS Software (WUSS) conference.